abubkar-afzal/gamestore/README.md

 # gamestore
- This will be a game store where you can find your games those you need.
+ This will be a game store where you can find your games which you need.